samvera/samvera.github.io/pages/samvera/manager_guide/hyrax_2.0/concepts-2.0.md

 ## Roles
 **System Roles**

-Repository Administrator is the only system wide role that exists out of the box.
+Repository Administrator is the only system-wide role that exists out of the box.
 Repository Administrators:
 - Can see, edit, delete all works, collections, admin sets regardless of access controls and workflows on the objects.
 - Only Repository Administrators can
   - create Administrative Sets